Soostone/katip/katip-datadog/README.md

 # Katip Datadog [![Build Status](https://travis-ci.org/Soostone/katip.svg?branch=master)](https://travis-ci.org/Soostone/katip)

 katip-datadog is a scribe for the Katip logging framework that sends structured logs to the Datadog logging service.

-## Warning

-This is an unreleased library and is not yet production-ready.
+It supports both directly sending to the ingestion API and through a locally installed datadog agent.